jalieven/tutorials/angularjs/template/README.md

 these special variables accordingly.
 So if our Event message is empty, recipeForm.$invalid gets set to true (and $valid to false), and our Save button is instantly disabled.

-Correctly set the name-atteributes of the input in the newEventForm and in the modal-header of the create event modal:
+Correctly set the name-attributes of the input in the newEventForm and in the modal-header of the create event modal:

 ```html
 <br/>